envi/olesia-khomchyn.github.io/docs/Inventory.md

 }
 ```

-## Get the PO history for the specified inventory
+## Get the PO history for the specified Inventory

 ### <span style="color: #F05D30">Path</span>
 GET /odata/Inventory({inventoryId})/poHistoryItems

 ### <span style="color: #F05D30">Description</span>
-Returns the paged list of the existing purchase order history within inventory specified by ID.
+Returns the paged list of the existing Purchase Order history within the Inventory specified by ID.
 You can filter the results by the strict match using the ```$filter``` parameter–entity eq ‘string’.
 Or filter the results by the partial match using ```$filter```=contains parameter–contains(entity, ‘string’).

 !!! note